BookGen/BookGen/README.md

 The metadata provided in `info.yml` can customize the compiled result.
 The available parameters are :

-+ `title` : The title of the work
++ `title` : The title of the work.

-+ `series` : The series that the work belongs to
++ `series` : The series that the work belongs to.

-+ `author` : The author of the work
++ `author` : The author of the work.

-+ `publisher` : The publisher of the work
++ `publisher` : The publisher of the work.

-+ `description` : A description of the work
++ `description` : A description of the work.

-+ `homepage` : The homepage for the work ( as a URL )
++ `homepage` : The homepage for the work ( as a URL ).

-+ `profile` : The homepage for the author ( as a URL )
++ `profile` : The homepage for the author ( as a URL ).

-+ `download` : A URL from which to download the work
++ `download` : A URL from which to download the work.

-+ `repository` : A URL at which the source repository for the work is located
++ `repository` : A URL at which the source repository for the work is located.

-+ `year` : The copyright year( s ) of the work
++ `year` : The copyright year( s ) of the work.

-+ `rights` : A short rights statement about the work
++ `rights` : A short rights statement about the work.

-+ `draft` : A short string indicating the current draft of the work ; this will be set automatically for individual texts ( but not the work as a whole ) if you have `DRAFTS` enabled
++ `draft` : A short string indicating the current draft of the work.
+This will be set automatically for individual texts ( but not the work as a whole ) if you have `DRAFTS` enabled.

-+ `lang` : The language of the work ( for HTML )
++ `lang` : The language of the work ( for HTML ).

 + `final` : Use this to declare that your work is finished and remove the **DRAFT** markings.

++ `filter` : **Only use this if you know what you are doing !** An object with three properties, `prepare`, `action`, and `finalize`, which, if defined, must be Python code corresponding to the bodies of the `prepare`, `action`, and `finalize` components of the Panflute `run_filter()` API.
+The local variable `doc` will be defined in all cases, and in the case of `action` you will also have access to `elem`, which will be the current element.
+Set `result` to define the result of the `action` filter ( do not attempt to use `return`, it will not work ).

+	This filter will run first, prior to any style or BookGen filters, and lets you add custom syntax transformations to your files.

-+ `header-includes` : Content to include in the header of every document ; you should only use this to insert raw HTML headers ( LaTeX header information should be specified in your style file )
++ `header-includes` : Content to include in the header of every document.
+You can use Pandoc raw code blocks to denote the file type ( `html` or `latex` ) in which the content should be included.

-+ `include-before` : Content to include at the beginning of every text
++ `include-before` : Content to include at the beginning of every text.

-+ `include-after` : Content to include at the ending of every text
++ `include-after` : Content to include at the ending of every text.

 Styles may define additional metadata properties.
 You can also provide this metadata on a per­‑text basis for additional customization.